arhat-dev/credentialfs/README.md

 ## Features

-- Mount your credentials as in memory files
+- [x] Mount your credentials as in memory files for authorized automation
-- Continuous syncing with your own password manager
+- [x] Continuous syncing with your own password manager
+- [ ] Encrypted in memory credential cache (see [issue#4](https://github.com/arhat-dev/credentialfs/issues/4))

 ## Support Matrix